The Importance of Ecommerce Retention Marketing

-A trend we observe across apparel brands is that the drop is greatest between the first and second purchase and begins to plateau around the fourth or fifth purchase.
+A trend we observe across apparel brands, in particular, is that the drop is greatest between the first and second purchase and begins to plateau around the fourth or fifth purchase.

 The customers who make it to that point are most likely loyal to the retailer, meaning that they will continue to purchase with little effort or investment from the company.

 However, first-time or second-time buyers are far less likely to purchase again.
 Without the right experience and touch points, they will fall through the retailer’s grasp.
 This is why retention marketing is so important.